 This is how my life began, and as I continued to journal my life, I could see shame and humiliation affecting my life.
 I wanted to be valued and accepted and I realized that this was one of the reasons I was so angry and destructive, which brought more shame and humiliation into my life.
 God showed me that shame was the inner stronghold that protected the authority seat of humiliation, which held all my painful memories of humiliation.
 I knew that strongholds came in pairs, so I asked the Holy Spirit of truth to show me what the second stronghold was.
 The next day, I had a heavy sense of sadness, and I could see the sadness in the things that I wrote in my journal.
 I knew that sadness was the outer stronghold that had kept me from feeling joy.
 Also, the sadness stronghold protected the painful memories of shame and guilt and kept them from being healed.

-Sadness is sorrow about the loss of love, honor, respect, innocence, and not being accepted.
+Sadness is sorrow for the loss of love, honor, respect, innocence, and not being accepted.
 It is a feeling of dejection, which is a low spirit of depression and discouragement.
 Depression often comes from brooding on one’s problems.
 Another aspect of sadness is despondency, which is the loss of courage, confidence, and hope.
 A year later, God revealed that I was addicted to the feeling of sadness.
 I found this out because my mind would compulsively conjure up vain imaginations of things that would make me sad, like death or a loss of some kind.
-These thoughts needed to be taken captive and loosed from my mind.
+These thoughts need to be taken captive and loosed from my mind.

 The wrong and unhealthy beliefs developed from the many memories of shame and humiliation continued to fortify the mental stronghold of sadness.
 When I prayed the following prayer to destroy this stronghold combination, I felt a greater sense of confidence and joy, and I no longer had a cloud of sadness swirling in my mind.

-I include the phrase “In Jesus’ name” because John 14:14 says, “If you ask anything in my name, I will do it.”
+In all my prayers, I include the phrase “In Jesus’ name” because John 14:14 says, “If you ask anything in my name, I will do it.”
 But, what we ask needs to be God’s will and align with His truth as we obey Him (1 John 5:14,15; 1 John 3:22-24; and John 15:7).
 We know it is God’s will to heal our hearts and sanctify our lives with truth (John 17:17).

 DELIVERANCE PRAYER EXAMPLE